 As the United States increases exports and changes the international gas market, competition has created more flexibility in worldwide LNG marketplace.
 The European market may even see changes because of the competition between LNG imports and domestic production.

 In addition, gas security also remains a critical issue, according to the IEA report, which identified the recent standoff involving Qatar as an example of how the market can be affected by such security issues.

-“The changes in the international natural gas market may have some repercussions for those at home,” says Good Energy Managing Partner Javier Barrios.
+“The changes in the international natural gas market may have some repercussions for those at home,” says Javier Barrios, Managing Partner of Good Energy, an energy company, which provides consulting services to communities in New York, New Jersey, Massachusetts and several other states.
 “Good Energy expert consultants are highly attuned to the energy market and can provide the best advice for making smart energy decisions during such changes to the marketplace.”